4 teens headed to Ohio school prom hurt in single-car crash

-MASON, Ohio (AP) — Authorities say four teens headed to a high school prom in southwest Ohio have been hospitalized after a single-car crash.
+MASON, Ohio (AP) — Authorities say four teens headed to a high school prom in Ohio have crashed their car and are hospitalized.

 The Butler County Sheriff’s Office says the crash occurred around 6 p.m.
 Friday in Liberty Township.
 The teens are students at Monroe High School.